Asian shares sink as China says 1Q growth at 4.8%

-BANGKOK (AP) — Shares were mostly lower in Asia and U.S. futures fell after China reported Monday that its economy expanded at a 4.8% annual pace in January-March.
+BANGKOK (AP) — Shares were lower in Asia after China reported Monday that its economy expanded at a 4.8% annual pace in January-March.

-Benchmarks fell in Tokyo, Seoul, Taipei and Shanghai.
-Seoul edged higher.
-Markets in Europe and in Hong Kong and Sydney were closed for holidays.
+Benchmarks fell in Tokyo, Seoul and Shanghai.
+Hong Kong and Sydney were closed for holidays.
+Oil prices rose and U.S. futures were lower.

 Wall Street benchmarks declined last week before closing for the Easter holiday.